-- ➤ Route 20 and Cedar Street This signalized intersection was included in the Route 20 repaying project.
-There is a desire to provide a more attractive streetscape at this location. - > Route 20 and Arnold Road The separate left- and right-turn lanes for the Arnold Road approach can be problematic.
+- ▶ Route 20 and Cedar Street This signalized intersection was included in the Route 20 repaying project.
+There is a desire to provide a more attractive streetscape at this location. - ▶ Route 20 and Arnold Road The separate left- and right-turn lanes for the Arnold Road approach can be problematic.
 A driver exiting Arnold Road to head west on Route 20 blocks the sight line of a driver exiting Arnold to head east on Route 20.
 Sight distance improvements should be explored for this approach.
+The turning lanes were added as the necessary first step toward getting a traffic light at the intersection.